 “Cropping and giving a false representation of the original image is not a nice thing.
 Unfortunately, people who like to do these things do it – it’s hard to stop it.”

-UNHCR spokesperson for West & Central Africa Romain Desclous told AAP FactCheck in an email: “It is our view that the FB post featuring a photograph of Ms Jolie at the Oure-Cassoni camp in eastern Chad is misleading and that there never were any efforts to hide anything as such by UNHCR nor by Ms Jolie, as the post appears to insinuate.”
+UNHCR spokesman for West & Central Africa Romain Desclous told AAP FactCheck via email: “It is our view that the FB post featuring a photograph of Ms Jolie at the Oure-Cassoni camp in eastern Chad is misleading and that there never were any efforts to hide anything as such by UNHCR nor by Ms Jolie, as the post appears to insinuate.”

 Based on the evidence, AAP FactCheck found the Facebook post to be false.
-While it is true Per-Anders Pettersson photographed Angelina Jolie as a UNHCR Goodwill Ambassador with a boy tethered by the ankle in Chad in 2007, he told AAP FactCheck the Facebook post’s cropped image was a “false representation” of his original picture.
-UNHCR spokesperson for West & Central Africa Romain Desclous told AAP FactCheck the Facebook post is “misleading” and that “there never were any efforts to hide anything as such by UNHCR nor by Ms Jolie, as the post appears to insinuate”.
+While it is true Per-Anders Pettersson photographed Angelina Jolie as a UNHCR Goodwill Ambassador embracing a boy tethered by the ankle in Chad in 2007, he told AAP FactCheck the Facebook post’s cropped image was a “false representation” of his original picture.
+Getty Images confirmed to AAP FactCheck it distributed the full version of the photo including “the boy’s tethered ankle, with an accompanying caption that accurately described the scene”.
+UNHCR spokesman for West & Central Africa Romain Desclous told AAP FactCheck the Facebook post is “misleading” and that “there never were any efforts to hide anything as such by UNHCR nor by Ms Jolie, as the post appears to insinuate”.

 False – The primary claims of the content are factually inaccurate.

 NOTE: Updated May 26, 2020 to add Getty Images comment in the Statement and Verdict and amends third par in Statement.

 * AAP FactCheck is accredited by the Poynter Institute’s International Fact-Checking Network, which promotes best practice through a stringent and transparent Code of Principles. https://aap.com.au/